jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 with  [Ed Morrison][ed], [Giorgia Piacentino][giorgia], and [Xiaobo Yu][xiaobo], 2020

 How can firms resolve financial distress?
 Bankruptcy is one way, albeit a costly one.
 A less costly way is out-of-court restructuring.
 But hold-out problems can make it infeasible.
 Do policies that encourage bankruptcy filings, by, e.g., decreasing costs, crowd out restructuring?
 We find that the answer is no. We study how regulatory interventions can further increase welfare.

-#### [Conflicting Priorities: A Theory of Covenants and Collateral][Priorities]
-with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia], 2020

-We develop a model in which the absolute priority of secured debt leads to conflicts among creditors, but can be optimal nonetheless.
-The option to use collateral to dilute unsecured debt, even in  violation of covenants, loosens financial constraints that could be inefficiently tight.
-But covenants embed an acceleration option that prevents these constraints from becoming inefficiently loose.